tiagoprn/pde.nvim/README.md

 #### lua

 - lua-language-server (previously called "sumneko"):
-    - Create folder (or delete existing contents on it when updating): `~/.config/nvim/lua-language-server`
+    - Create folder (or delete existing contents on it when updating): `mkdir -p ~/.config/nvim/lua-language-server`
     - Enter folder `~/.config/nvim/lua-language-server`
 	- Download a release from this page: <https://github.com/LuaLS/lua-language-server/releases>
     - Uncompress the file with `tar xfzv`